 may deliver a notice withdrawing that transfer error correction request (a transfer error correction withdrawal notice) to AEMO before the registration of that User in the metering register as the FRO for the delivery point to which the transfer error correction request relates; and

-must immediately withdraw that transfer error correction request where it ceases to be a User at any time before the registration of that User in the metering register as the FRO for the delivery point to which the transfer error correction request relates, such withdrawal being effected by that person immediately delivering a transfer error correction withdrawal notice to AEMO.
+must immediately deliver a transfer error correction request withdrawal notice to AEMO where it ceases to be a User at any time before the registration of that User in the metering register as the FRO for the delivery point to which the transfer error correction request relates.

-A transfer error correction withdrawal notice in relation to a transfer error correction request must include the MIRN for the delivery point to which the transfer error correction request relates.
+A transfer error correction withdrawal notice must include the MIRN for the delivery point to which the transfer error correction request relates.

 Termination of Transfer Error Correction Request

-AEMO must cease processing a transfer error correction request if the User Participant who delivered that transfer request delivers to AEMO, pursuant to clause 4.5.1, a transfer withdrawal notice in relation to that transfer request.
+AEMO must cease processing a transfer error correction request if the relevant User delivers a transfer error correction withdrawal notice to AEMO.

 Notification by AEMO

-AEMO must, by midnight on the next business day after the day on which a transfer error correction withdrawal notice in relation to a transfer error correction request is delivered to it, deliver notice of the withdrawal of the transfer error correction request, together with a notice that AEMO will not further process that transfer error correction request, to:
+AEMO must, by midnight on the next business day after the day on which a transfer error correction withdrawal notice is delivered to it, deliver notice of the withdrawal of the transfer error correction request, together with a notice that AEMO will not further process that transfer error correction request, to:

-where the proposed transfer date nominated in the transfer error correction request is an error correction transfer date, the affected FRO in relation to the transfer error correction request; and
+where the proposed transfer date nominated in the transfer error correction request is an error correction transfer date, the affected FRO; and

 the Network Operator in whose network that delivery point is located.

-Registration of Transfer error correction
+Registration of Transfer Error Correction

 Registration Requirements